Food, Activity and Recommendations Based On Glucose

 If a snack is needed, your snack should contain either starch or sugar.

-photo 1: five to six crackers plus one ounce of cheese cubes
+photo 1: 5-6 crackers and 1 ounce of cheese cubes

-photo 3: one fourth cup of cottage cheese plus one cup of fresh fruit
+photo 3: 1/4 cup of cottage cheese and 1 cup of fresh fruit

-photo 5: two tablespoon of one small box of raisins
+photo 5: 2 tablespoon of one small box of raisins

 photo 6: three glucose tablets